Dragon (Dungeons & Dragons): Emerald dragon

-Emerald dragons live among the tropical islands in the Io's Blood chain's southern waters.
+Emerald dragons live among the tropical islands.
 They are a curious species, taken to keeping track of history, lore and customs.
 They tend to be very reclusive, suspicious that others covet their treasure hoards and territory.
 Hatchlings have translucent green scales, which harden and take on many shades of green as they age.
 These scales are scintillating in the light, giving an emerald dragon's hide the appearance of being in constant motion.

 A desire for privacy runs through the emerald clans, going so far as to determine where the dragon lords and their spawn establish lairs.
-In the southern islands, emerald dragons built their domains around the inactive volcano range that stretches across the tropical isles.
-Only their most trusted vassals are permitted to serve them within the main lairs.
-The others tend to duties throughout the rest of the domain.

 The primary lairs consist of traps and alarms designed to warn the dragon of visitor and other threats.
 Emerald dragons prefer to quietly observe intruders and rarely emerge from hiding.
-If parlay is called for, they send their kindred or chief vassals to handle such duties while they watch, hidden, from cover.
 When forced into combat, emerald dragons prefer to attack by ambush, using stealth and surprise attacks to quickly disable their enemies.
 If the threat prove to be too great to handle, an emerald dragon will not hesitate to retreat.
 However, it will plan revenge, and its patience can last for centuries if need be.

 Emerald dragons have no compunctions about what they eat.
 They prefer lizards and giants, but they will eat anything in a pinch.
 Of all the other type of dragonkind, emerald dragons get along best with the sapphire dragons, often controlling parallel domains (emerald dragons taking the surface, sapphire dragon the subterranean areas below).
-They fear the red dragon clans because of their well-known greed, and they are usually in open conflict with the fire giants from beyond the Burning Sea.
+They fear the red dragons because of their well-known greed.
 Emeralds like the security and protection offered by a trusted partner and will take a single mate for a long time.